How to Remove Sidewalk Chalk + Crayon Marks from Pavers (Guide)

 You may have to repeat this process more than once to completely remove crayon marks from pavers, concrete or bricks.

-If all else fails and the crayon marks can still be seen, keep in mind that you can always remove and replace one or more paving stones without having to redo your entire driveway or patio.
+If all else fails and the crayon marks can still be seen, keep in mind that you can always schedule professional paver cleaning services, or remove and replace one or more paving stones without having to redo your entire driveway or patio.
 This is not the case with concrete slabs or bricks, but it is one of the many benefits of choosing paving stones for your home improvement projects.